ludus-leonis/FreeBeeGee/README.md

 * A 3D or physics engine with dazzling visual effects.
 * A community management tool.
 * A campaign management tool.

+There is also a [FAQ](docs/FAQ.md) explaining some of the technical decisions/limitations of this project.

 ## Requirements